 Definition 3.10.
-The mod operator is defined as follows: for integers a and n such that $a \geq 0$ and n > 0, a mod n is the integral non-negative remainder when a is divided by n.
+The mod operator is defined as follows: for integers a and n such that $a \ge 0$ and n > 0, $a \mod n$ is the integral non-negative remainder when a is divided by n.
 Observe that this remainder is one of the n numbers